end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

   - RC transmitter

 ---
 # Introduction

 If you look on the internet for "mixing", you will usually find posts and articles of people asking for things like "what is the best mix I should use for this or that" which I think is not helpful.
 I think it is far more helpful to actually understand what mixing is and how it can help you improve your skills as a pilot.
 Lately I wanted to understand how mixing could help me in a personal project.
 I took this opportunity to learn something new and try to demystifying RC Transmitter Mixing.

+{{< postedit >}}
   EDIT: To make all mixing pre-calculations easier, do not hesitate to use my [Mixing Calculator for R/C Transmitter](/rc-transmitter-mix-calculator/) (it's an Excel Sheet!)
+{{< /postedit >}}

 I am really new to mixing.
 I have flown all my planes without ever used any mix.
 This is mostly because I have never had the need to use some (I've always been trying to make adjustment manually with the sticks to improve my skills).

+{{< pleasenote >}}
   As a side note, I have never touch anything related to helicopter mixing which looks more complicated and is not covered here.
+{{< /pleasenote >}}

 # What is mixing ?